xenushka/caution-website/_posts/2025-09-29-verifiable-compute.md

 Caution is the next generation cloud hosting platform launching in 2026.
 We believe this marks the beginning of a new era of infrastructure: verifiable, open, and resilient by default.

-If you’re interested in collaborating, contributing, or investing, we’d love to talk info<at>caution<dot>co.
+If you’re interested in collaborating, contributing, or investing, we’d love to talk.
+Email us at info@caution.co.